openspim/openspim.github.io/µOpenSPIM_µManager-configuration.md

 If you don't know the correct Pixel Size value for your OpenSPIM system check:

--	the pixel size of your camera chip (camera Manual)
+-	the Pixel Size of your camera chip (camera Manual)
 -	the magnification of your detection objective (e.g. 10x, 20x, 40x etc.)
 -	if the detection axis is equipped with any other demagnifying lenses (e.g. C-mount) or zoom optics. </br>In case of the described [X-OpenSPIM](/Table_of_parts_X-OpenSPIM), the [camera mounts & adapters](https://openspim.org/images/%C2%B5OpenSPIM/CameraAdapter/CameraAdapterExploded.png) comprising a tube lens (ITL200, Thorlabs), a U-TV1x video camera adapter (projection lens) and a U-CMAD3 video camera mount adapter retain a 1x magnification.